 In the Studio with Leah

 Well, hasn't 2020 been an Adventure thus far?
-First, I hope you and yours are well.
 Frankly, it's a really great time to be in the voiceover biz.
 It's like I've been preparing for COVID-19 for the past 15 years!
-So things are percolating over here at LiliBach Studios.

 Thus far, I've narrated a slew of textbooks for Pearson, including my first culinary arts textbook (NOTE: narrating recipes is more challenging than you would think).
 I've also had a few nonfiction audiobooks in the mix.
-All in all, I've managed to keep myself #HealthyatHome and am so grateful for my clients (especially the quick payors)!
+I also just finished a children's chapter book and a 660-page book of poetry.
+Lemme tell ya, the latter was A LOT harder than expected.
+All in all, I've managed to keep myself #HealthyatHome and am so grateful for my clients in these challenging times.
+So things continue to percolate over here at LiliBach Studios!

 The Big 5-0 has officially come and gone with The Corona canceling all the celebrations I had initially planned.
 That said, I am the kind of gal to make limoncello outta lemons so that's what I did!
 I decided to do a Live Concert fundraiser for my two favorite nonprofits: the Augusta Art Guild and the Maysville Players.
 As arts organizations, both have had to cancel their biggest fundraising events for the safety of the community this year.
 So I figured, maybe I can raise a coupla hundred buckaroos for 'em.
 People donated TWO THOUSAND FIVE HUNDRED AND FIFTY DOLLARS (that's $1275 for EACH charity)!!!!
 Frankly, I was gobsmacked and really, it was one of the best ways to celebrate Half A Century (yikes! that phrase always makes me wince).
 If you'd like to view the concert, see below.
 In the meantime, stay safe and wash your filthy hands ;-)